biox/pa/README.md

 # Default: '~/.passage'.
 export PA_DIR=~/.passage

-# This can also be used as a one-off.
-PA_DIR=/mnt/drive/pa pa list
 ```

 ### How do I rename an entry?

 It's a file!
 Standard UNIX utilities can be used here.

 ### How can I extend `passage`?